-Jones has been selected to the Pro Bowl seven times, including in each of the past six seasons.
-Additionally, Jones has earned First-Team All-Pro honors twice in his 10-year career.
+The American football player has been selected to the Pro Bowl seven times, including six of the past seven seasons.
+Additionally, Jones has earned First-Team All-Pro honors twice in his 11-year career.
 He has two seasons under his belt in which he was the NFL’s receiving yards leader, including a stellar 2015 campaign that saw him pile up a league-high 136 receptions for 1,871 yards.

 Jones was a key cog in the Atlanta Falcons team that was stunningly upset in Super Bowl LI by the New England Patriots.
 During that playoff run which featured one of the best Falcons football team’s in franchise history, the Pro Bowler recorded three touchdown receptions and 334 yards as quarterback Matt Ryan’s go-to target.

 While the Falcons ultimately fell short of a Super Bowl victory, Jones put up some memorable performances to help Atlanta squeeze by the Green Bay Packers and Seattle Seahawks.